elucian/bee/syntax/processing.md

 ```

 **Notes**:
-* Replace operator "?" is polymorph and overloaded,
+* Template modifier: "?" is polymorph and overloaded,
 * For template source you can use: { tuple, list, set, hash, array, matrix }.

 ## Large template